PAIR-code/lit/documentation/docker.md

   return main([])
 ```

+Assuming your custom script meets the two requirements above, you can simply
+rebuild the default Docker image and run a container using the steps above,
+ensuring that you pass the `-e DEMO_NAME=your_server_script_path_here` to the
+run command.

-A more detailed description of this code is as follows:
+A more detailed description of the `get_wsgi_app()` code can be found below.

 ```python
 def get_wsgi_app() -> Optional[dev_server.LitServerType]: